patonlab/GoodVibes/README.md

 *	The `-f` option specifies the frequency cut-off for both entropy and enthalpy calculations (in wavenumbers) i.e. `-f 10` would use 10 cm<sup>-1</sup> when calculating thermochemical values.
 The default value is 100 cm<sup>-1</sup>.
 N.B. when set to zero all thermochemical values match standard (i.e. harmonic) Gaussian quantities.
 *	The `--fs` option specifies the frequency cut-off for only entropy calculations(in wavenumbers). `--fs 40` would use 40 cm<sup>-1</sup> when calculating entropies.
 The default value is 100 cm<sup>-1</sup>.
 *	The `--fh` option specifies the frequency cut-off for only enthalpy calculations (in wavenumbers).`--fh 200` would use 200 cm<sup>-1</sup> when calculating enthalpies.
 The default value is 100 cm<sup>-1</sup>.
+*	The `--check` option applies the checks specified above to the calculation output files and displays a pass or fail message to the user.
 *	The `-t` option specifies temperature (in Kelvin).
 N.B.
 This does not have to correspond to the temperature used in the Gaussian calculation since all thermal quantities are reevalulated by GoodVibes at the requested temperature.
 The default value is 298.15 K.
 *	The `-c` option specifies concentration (in mol/l).
 It is important to notice that the ideal gas approximation is used to relate the concentration with the pressure, so this option is the same as the Gaussian Pressure route line specification.
 The correction is applied to the Sackur-Tetrode equation of the translational entropy e.g. `-c 1` corrects to a solution-phase standard state of 1 mol/l.
 The default is 1 atmosphere.
 *	The `--ti` option specifies a temperature interval (for example to see how a free energy barrier changes with the temperature).
 Usage is `--ti 'initial_temperature, final_temperature, step_size'`.
 The step_size is optional, the default is set by the relationship (final_temp-initial_temp) / 10